5 Ways Slate's AI Features Are Built for Online Learning

 Try it

-Sign up free to start building courses with the conversational AI workflow and document uploads included on every plan.
+Sign up free to start building courses with the conversational AI workflow.
 See pricing for credit allocations and plan details.
+Save your audience, voice, and visual brand once with course context and image prompt preferences on Standard or Pro.
 Connect your AI assistant via the MCP connector on Standard and Pro plans.
 And keep an eye on Slate for Canva for the presentation-to-course pipeline.